About this REU Site

 Travel & Field Trip:

-Participants can reimburse up to $600 moving cost.
+Travel plan should be approved by the site directors in order to reimburse as moving expense (up to $600).
 Several interesting field trips will be arranged for the participants paid by this program.
 These trips include Canadian Nuclear Laboratories at Chalk River, Ontario, Canada (Note: passports are required for this trip), IBM's Poughkeepsie facility at Poughkeepsie, New York, etc.

 - U.S. Citizen or Permanent Resident;